-But what many don’t see is that BEFORE all of this… Mindvalley was, well, really, really, really basic.
+But what many don’t see is that BEFORE all of this is that Mindvalley was, well, really, really, really basic.
 Some might even say “sucky.”

 We’ve all got to start somewhere right?

 In this post, I wanted to share some shocking photos of Mindvalley before we succeeded.
 So you know that success may not always come quick, but if you’re prepared to start small and sucky and dream really, really big AND keep pushing, epic things may happen. 🙂

 Our Office Space